 With PowerSql library Xbase++ programmers can create client/server applications using non-file based DBMSs, such as SQL Server, PostgreSQL, MySQL, MariaDB, Oracle, DB2, Informix, SQL Anywhere, Interbase etc. PowerSql library can be also used with file based databases, such as SQLite, Access, Paradox, dBase, Visual FoxPro etc.

 PowerSql librray can create two types of objects: connection and data set.
-SQL connection object manages SQL connection to an ODBC driver and a data source.
-ADO connection object manages ADO connection to an OLE DB provider and a data source.
+ODBC connection object manages connection to an ODBC driver and a data source.
+ADO connection object manages connection to an OLE DB provider and a data source.
 An ODBC or ADO connection must be created before any database operations can be performed.

 A data set object manages static client side cursor.
 This object will open the fastest and least expensive (read-only, forward) server side cursor, retrieve the entire record set into memory and then close the server side cursor in order to reduce server resources.
 Once the record set is retrieved, the data set object provides very fast, forward and backward scrolling through itself and allows relations to be created to other data sets that may be connected to different data sources.